The master of horror

-I wanted to do a recommendation today and I wanted that to be a book.
+I wanted to write to you with a recommendation today and I wanted that to be a book.
 Naturally, my mind wondered to one of my favourite horror authors, Stephen King, and that is when I hit a brick wall.

 I cannot choose just one.